File a complaint

 Online Pre-Complaint

-Then you need to sign your complaint on the spot at a police station or gendarme brigade you choose.
+Then you need to sign your complaint on-site in a police station or a gendarmerie brigade that you choose.

 The police or gendarmes already have the elements of your complaint when you arrive.